 Merlyna is also an award winning visual artist and an amateur musician/singer.
 She currently lives in Ottawa, ON

-between the Princeton, NJ and Tempe, AZ with her award winning musician husband in a cozy house with a flower & vegetable garden, with many paintings, thousands of books, some house plants, a black old Steinway piano, a couple old violins, several guitars, one sitar, one trumpet, two flutes, and half a dozen harmonicas.
+between the Princeton, NJ and Tempe, AZ with her award winning musician husband in a cozy house with a flower & vegetable garden, with many paintings, thousands of books, some house plants, a black old Steinway piano, a couple old violins, several guitars, one sitar, one trumpet, one banjo, one ukulele, one cajon, one pair of claves, one drum set, two flutes, and half a dozen harmonicas.